MusicTechLogo-White

 -Graz

+I received the sad news that a dear friend and Audio Pioneer, Bill Thalmann, has passed away after a long struggle with an illness.
 I first met Bill in 1978 when I worked at Audio Associates.
 He was the top Technician there and was a wizard at repairing esoteric gear such as aligning Marantz 10B Tuners and rebuilding Tandberg Reel to Reels and players.
 He later repaired exotic electrostatic speakers.
 Bill then moved into an R&D and Technical role at Conrad Johnson.
 He could repair the great big monsters such as the Premier Ones to the Original Conrad Johnson preamps.
 He then moved to open Music Technology in North Springfield.
 There he built an amazing business and was a McIntosh Authorized repair outlet.
 He modified equipment making the power supplies and internal circuits better.
 Everything he did he improved.
 He could rebuild Apogee speakers and modify their ribbon tweeters to deliver exquisite highs.
 I adored this man as he was a true helpful friend, had a marvelous sense of humor, and was a man who served our country in the Air Force, and he was a dad too.
 We all know that someday our time will come, and we pray for Bill's family and friends as we mourn his loss.
 RIP Bill Thalmann.

 -High Note Audio Shop